bellsmith15/Kids-Mini-Rugby-project/README.md

 - Font Awesome - was used to source all icon images to be used in CSS.
 - Pexel - was used to source all video and images.
 - Formito.com - was used to make a free favicon.
+- Flaticon - was used for a free favicon.

 ### Support